 Back in the day, I was considered somewhat of an activist.
-Although normally quiet, unassuming, and nerd-like, I fought for the end of political tyranny, power to the people, and women’s rights in the workplace.
+Although normally quiet, unassuming, and nerd-like, I fought for the end of political tyranny, the power to the people, and women’s rights in the workplace.
 I was a small voice in a big sea of voices, but, to this day, would like to believe I have made a difference.

-Now, years later, in my own quiet away, I have proudly labeled myself as both a “Prepper” and a member of the Prepper Movement.
+Now, years later, in my own quiet way, I have proudly labeled myself as both a “Prepper” and a member of the Prepper Movement.
 In addition, I have gone so far as to publicly define prepping as a form of personal activism.

 Along the way, it has been my intent to create Backdoor Survival as a kinder and gentler prepper website.
 This is a site that welcomes everyone without political or religious overtones.
 It has also been eclectic in content covering a wide range of topics spanning preparedness, homesteading, healthy living and life in general.

-With that introduction, today I am going to step outside my normal comfort zone and suggest the we define the prepper movement with a call to action.
+With that introduction, today I am going to step outside my normal comfort zone and suggest we define the prepper movement with a call to action.
 I do so knowing that this opens up a level of personal responsibility for which we may not be ready.